 Rejection is very personal.
 No one can tell you when your manuscript will be accepted, so don’t compare yourself with someone who got an acceptance letter from a publisher or agent after weeks of submitting their work.

-Everyone has different writing styles and ideas, so the only thing that matters is whether you like your work.
-If you put your heart into your work, people will eventually see your book’s value, and you will ultimately become the writer you’ve dreamed you will be.
+Everyone has different writing styles and ideas, so whether you like your work matters.
+If you put your heart into your work, people will eventually see your book’s value, and you will ultimately become the writer you’ve dreamed you would be.

 Try Self-Publishing